-- Put the course name FIN 306 in the subject line. - Identify the subject of the e-mail with a brief but descriptive summary of the topic.
+- Put the course name FIN 306 on the subject line. - Identify the subject of the e-mail with a brief but descriptive summary of the topic. - I will try to reply to your email as soon as possible but it could also take up to 24 to 48 hours.